Afif13/CSS-Tip/content/simple-css-loader/index.md

 ---
 layout: layouts/post.njk
-title: A simple CSS loader
+title: A single-element spinner loader
-description: A mask trick to create a simple loader
+description: A mask trick to create a simple CSS loader with a single element
 date: 2022-02-02
 tags: posts
 ---

-Create a CSS-only loader with a simple code.
-* One `<div>`
-* Less than 10 CSS declarations
+Create a spinner loader using one element and less than 10 CSS declarations

-{% image "./loader.png", "A CSS only loader" %}
+{% image "./loader.png", "A CSS-sonly spinner loader" %}

 ```css
 .loader {